-Dreamy dark chocolate scones loaded with melt-in-your-mouth chocolate chips and topped with a vanilla glaze.
+Dreamy double chocolate scones loaded with melt-in-your-mouth chocolate chips and topped with a vanilla glaze.
 Whip up these chocolatey dessert scones today!

 - 1/4 cup granulated sugar